shreeka/nitrogen-credit-trading-prototype/README.md

-**Nitrogen trading platform**
+**Nitrogen Credit trading platform**

-Prototype for the web-based implementation of nitrogen trading platform as part of Master thesis work.
+Prototype for the web-based implementation of nitrogen credit trading platform as part of Master thesis work.
+The prototype is created using Laravel Framework for building the backend of the platform and Bootstrap Framework for designing the web interface.